silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 If an object "owns" other objects, you'll usually want to publish the child objects when the parent object gets published.
 If those child objects themselves own other objects, you'll want the grand-children to be published along with the parent.

-SilverStripe makes this possible by using the concept of _cascade publishing_.
+Silverstripe makes this possible by using the concept of _cascade publishing_.
 You can choose to recursively publish an object.
 When an object is recursively published – either through a user action or through code – all other records it owns that implement the Versioned extension will automatically be published.
 Publication will also cascade to children of children and so on.

 A non-recursive publish operation is also available if you want to publish a new version of a object without cascade publishing all its children.